StaySafeGeneva/StaySafeGeneva.github.io/pages/Gilcompa.md

 ## Which is the accident group with more ocurrences for each mean of transport?
 The more populated vechicles are Tourism.
-So let's ivestigate this type of vehicle alone.
+So let's investigate it alone.
 ![Image](../img/tourism_transp.png)
-*
+> ### If you drive a car, it more probable to have a traffic jam collision than a drift accident.

+Then, the other trasnports are summerized in the following plot:
 ![Image](../img/other_transp.png)
+* For heavy transports, the more recurrent accidents are: take over accidents and traffic jam collisions.
+* For motorbikes, the more common accident is the drifting accidents.
+The second more recurrent accident is by leaving a road.

+> ### The more recurrent accident for public transport is those involving pedestrians!